rupakg/sls-meetup-alexa-skill/README.md

   meetupHandler: sls-meetup-alexa-skill-dev-meetupHandler
 ```

 That was easy!!!
-No clicking through AWS screens to deploy your Lambda functions.
+No clicking through AWS console screens to deploy your Lambda functions.

-**Note**: For some reason (still investigating), the ARN does not get printed under the `endpoints` in the output above.
-So, go to the [AWS Lambda service](https://console.aws.amazon.com/lambda/) and search for the Lambda function `sls-meetup-alexa-skill-dev-meetuphandler`.
+Now, we need to get ARN for the Lambda function we just deployed.
+Go to the [AWS Lambda service](https://console.aws.amazon.com/lambda/) and search for the Lambda function `sls-meetup-alexa-skill-dev-meetupHandler`.
 On the top-right corner of the screen, you will see the ARN.

 Grab the ARN and add it to the `manifest` section of the `serverless.yml` file, as shown below: